 This information is related to my undergraduate courses.
-I suggest you review it carefully before your course begins.
+If you are enrolled in one of my undergraduate course, I suggest you review it carefully before your course begins.
 Policies related to my graduate courses are either included in, or linked from, course specific syllabi.

 Engagement, i.e., attendance, preparation, participation and successful, and timely, completion of course deliverables, is mandatory.
 You will not succeed in our course if you do not engage.